harismuneer/BelalHashmi-Assembly-Exercise-Solutions/README.md

 ## Contributions Welcome
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](#)

-- If you find any bug in the code, you can edit that file and [propose a change request](https://help.github.com/articles/editing-files-in-your-repository/).
+- If you find any bug in the code, you can edit that file and [propose a change request](https://help.github.com/articles/editing-files-in-another-user-s-repository/).

 - Since there's always more than one way to solve a problem so I would highly appreciate if you share your solution of the problem too.
 This way we will have more than one solutions to a given question.
 For the geeks not familiar with the Git environment, you can email me the solution files.

 - Also, when I was studying Assembly I didn't get enough time to solve all questions of Chp 9 and 10.
 That's why you can find solutions to only some of the questions from these chapters.
 Therefore, I would encourage you to share your solutions of Chp 9 and 10 with me and I will add them to this repository.

-For any of the above contributions that you make, I will give you credits for that and mention your name in the respective file :)
+For any contribution that you make to this repository, I will give you credits for that and will mention your name in the respective file :)

 -----------------------------------------------